-Hay fever is the inflammation of the lining of the nose and eyes due to allergy.
-Many people experience it as seasonal allergy to grass pollens.
+Hay fever (mate hei) is inflammation of the lining of your nose and eyes due to an allergy.
+It is very common in Aotearoa New Zealand.

-- Hay fever causes blocked, runny and itchy nose, sneezing and itchy watery eyes.
-Avoiding the allergen, if possible, is the best way to prevent allergic rhinitis.
+- Avoiding the allergen, if possible, is the best way to prevent hay fever.